aabmets/yfrake/docs/source/config/config_overview.rst

 The ``config`` object also has an attribute named ``HERE``, which points to an abstract config file in the **Current Working Directory**.
 Assigning the ``HERE`` attribute to the ``file`` property will create the config file in the **CWD** with the default settings, if it doesn't exist.

-*NOTE:* The configuration was moved to a separate object, because future versions of YFrake will have caching, which will use individual TTL values for each endpoint, therefore a file-based config implementation is more suitable in this case.